 2. Optimize Database Queries

-Use Eager Loading to minimize multiple database queries.
+Use Eager Loading to Reduce N+1 Query Issues

 $users = App\Models\User::with('posts', 'comments')->get();